sikang/mpl_ros/README.md

 ================ Refined traj -- total J: 5.796949, total time: 9.000000
 ```

 Another example using ellipsoid model can be found in `mpl_test_node/launch/test_primitive_cloud`, in which a point cloud is used as obstacles, and the robot is modeled as ellipsoid.
-More information about planning in SE(3) space can be found in the paper ["Search-based Motion Planning for Aggressive Flight in SE(3)"](https://arxiv.org/abs/1710.02748).
+More information can be found in the paper ["Search-based Motion Planning for Aggressive Flight in SE(3)"](http://ieeexplore.ieee.org/document/8264768/).

 The planned trajectory and voxel map are visualized in Rviz as:

 <img src="./mpl_test_node/samples/sample1.png" width="256"> <img src="./mpl_test_node/samples/sample2.png" width="256"> <img src="./mpl_test_node/samples/sample3.png" width="328">

+## Use Maps
 The built-in maps are listed as below:

 Simple | Levine | Skir | Office